GitHub pages for Love Lab software

 Most software from the Love Lab is part of the Bioconductor Project.
-However we also provide mirrors of the software on GitHub:
+Many of these packages are mirrored here:

 DESeq2 usage stats